 Your car can be 30-50° hotter than it is outside

-Heatstroke is the leading cause of non-crash, vehicle related deaths for children under the age of 14, with at least 33 fatalities reported in 2011 alone.
+Heatstroke is the leading cause of non-crash, vehicle related deaths for children under the age of 14, with an average of 38 fatalities reported every year.
 Preschool and Infant children are at greatest risk.
 But it is easy to prevent.
 Really easy.

 Never Leave Children in Cars